nosainwe/Machine-Learning-Projects/README.md

 **[View Project](./Project_3_DDoS_Attack_Classification_using_Machine_Learning/)**

-Network intrusion detection framed as a multi-class classification problem using the CICIDS 2017 dataset, one of the standard benchmarks for network security ML research.
+Network intrusion detection framed as a multi-class classification problem using the CICIDS 2017 dataset, a standard benchmark for network security ML research.
 The project covers exploratory data analysis on high-dimensional network traffic features, preprocessing to handle noise and class imbalance across attack types, and training Random Forest, Logistic Regression, and Neural Network models.
 Evaluation uses accuracy, F1 score, recall, and ROC-AUC to give a complete picture of detection reliability.

 **Highlights:**
 - CICIDS 2017 dataset (real-world network traffic captures)